egeozgul/Steerable_CNNs/README.md

 | 180° | 63.5% |
 | 270° | 74.1% |

+A truly C4-invariant network should produce identical accuracy at all four orientations since these are exactly the symmetries it encodes — deviations here reflect the gap between theoretical and practical invariance.

 ### Symmetry Group Comparison

-A unified `EquivariantCNN` class was used to train and evaluate models across six different symmetry groups.
-Each model was evaluated on both a custom dataset matching its symmetry and the standard rotated MNIST benchmark:
+A unified `EquivariantCNN` class was used to train and evaluate models across six symmetry groups, each trained with matching data augmentation:

 | Model | Symmetry | Custom Dataset | Rotated MNIST |
 |---|---|---|---|